 You can opt for an outdoor table if you are able to, which offers a stunning view of the canal.
 The food is very good value for money.
 Three courses will cost you around EUR40, but that does not include wine.
 This is a lot cheaper than a three-course fish dinner of the same quality that you would find in Venice.
 For reservations and recommendations, please call +39 041 730120.

 From Venice, get to Burano

-From Venice to Burano, there is one vaporetto route: the 12.
+From Venice to Burano, there is one Vaporetto route: the 12.
 This large, express ferry runs between Venice’s San Zaccaria (near St. Mark’s), and Burano and Murano with another stop at Venice’s Fondamente Nove.
-It takes approximately 45 minutes and costs EUR6.50 each person.
+It takes approximately 45 minutes and costs EUR6.50 for each person.
 You will pay more for a water taxi – around EUR130 per person.